SMA Type 3 – Looking after your child who has had a recent diagnosis

 You should be given time to ask questions at every appointment with your child’s team and then jointly, with the team, decide what support and care is best for your child.

 It is recommended that a child who has SMA should have the same vaccinations as any child in the UK.
-The only extra vaccinations are the pneumococcal vaccine (over the age of two this should be the vaccine with wider coverage known as ‘23 valent’) and annual flu vaccination.
+The only extra vaccinations are the:

 Your child’s physiotherapist is likely to suggest an individualised exercise programme so that your child can work on their strength, endurance, flexibility and balance.
 It will include exercises to maintain the flexibility of their joints – especially ankles and knees.
 Your child may be given supportive splints to help with this.
 The programme will be built around any physical challenges they are having and what activities they would like to be able to do.